 This course is required of Black Studies majors.
 It is open to non-majors with the consent of the instructor.
 Although BLST 111 and 200 are not required for admission, preference will go to those who have taken one or both of these courses.

 Limited to 20 students.
 Fall semester.
-Professor Hicks and Professor Cobham-Sander.
+Professors Cobham-Sander and Thiam.

 How to handle overenrollment: First priority to Black Studies majors; second priority to seniors, third priority to juniors; and fourth to sophomores